Hello. My name is Ben Welsh. I’m an Iowan living in New York City.

 My open-source experimentation with digital archiving tools has generated a growing collection of news homepages at the Internet Archive, a personalized clipping service that empowered journalists to preserve their work, an E.E.
 Cummings poetry collection, a dictionary of political fundraising jargon, a podcast celebrating the legacy of Studs Terkel, social media bots that promote collections at the Los Angeles Public Library and the Library of Congress, as well as a series of software packages that allow programmers to archive born-digital material more easily.

-As a cofounder of the California Civic Data Coalition, I helped open up the jumbled, difficult database tracking campaign finance and lobbying activity in state politics.
+As a co-founder of the California Civic Data Coalition, I helped open up the jumbled, difficult database tracking campaign finance and lobbying activity in state politics.
 That work resulted in improved coverage of the topic, including some of the most comprehensive and probing analysis ever done of money at the statehouse.
 The coalition’s effort yielded a groundbreaking tool for database imports and data journalism curriculum that has been taught in classrooms and conferences around the world.

 I frequently teach practical computer programming skills to journalism students and professionals.
 That includes creating online courses at the University of Texas, leading training sessions at journalism conferences, streaming free classes, and serving as a guest instructor at Stanford, the University of California Los Angeles, the University of California Santa Cruz, the University of California San Diego, California State University Northridge, the University of Southern California, The New School, Arizona State University, American University and DePaul University.

 My work has been favorably mentioned by The Wall Street Journal, The New York Times, The Washington Post, Columbia Journalism School, the Columbia Journalism Review, The Best American Infographics, the Poynter Institute, the Reuters Institute, Nieman Reports, Nieman Journalism Lab, Press Gazette, Voice of America, ProPublica, the MIT-led Data Provenance Initiative, the Federal Trade Commission, The Brookings Institution, The Huffington Post, Wired Magazine, Source, The Verge, Boing Boing, O'Reilly Radar, Frankfurter Rundschau, Flowing Data, TechCrunch, Mashable, The E.E.
-Cummings Society, The Daily Mail, Sherwood News, alternative weeklies, real estate blogs, conservative talk radio, financial tipsheets, media dirtsheets and the foreign press.
+Cummings Society, The Daily Mail, Sherwood News, tech talkers, alternative weeklies, real estate blogs, ring-wing radio, financial tipsheets, media dirtsheets and the foreign press.

 I am licensed by the Federal Aviation Administration as a commercial drone pilot, certified by the Federal Communications Commission as an Amateur Extra class radio operator under the callsign KFØIA, and a verified member of the Order of the Occult Hand.